 We take the trail to Everest Base Camp through the once vast Gorak Shep Lake.
 Continuing straight ahead, we come across the Indian army mountaineers' memorials.
 The path from here can be misleading; hence it is important that we follow our lead Sherpa diligently.
 The walk is strenuous due to thin air in the high altitude.
 We pass through rocky dunes, moraine, and streams before reaching the Everest Base Camp.
-Upon reaching the Everest Base Camp, we see tents of mountaineers that stand out in bright colors against the monotony of gray surroundings (especially in the spring).
+Upon reaching the Everest Base Camp, we see tents of mountaineers that stand out in bright colours against the monotony of grey surroundings (especially in the spring).
 Nuptse, Khumbuste, and Pumori are the mountains we can view from the base camp.
 We get back to Gorak Shep for a good night's rest.
 Overnight in Gorak Shep.

 Included meals: Breakfast, Lunch, and Dinner

 Day 10: Hike to Kalapatthar 5,550m For Sunrise and Trek to Pangboche 7 to 8 hrs.